 Patrons with fines of $20 and over, or with unresolved library issues, cannot check materials out, register, graduate, get grades or transcripts.

 In VISION, the library catalog, click on “My Account” to see your currently charged items, their due dates and your fines.
 You can renew items if they are not on hold for someone else, or if you do not have $20 or more in fines or outstanding lost items.
+Library books, DVDs and video games you have checked out can be renewed twice.
+Books checkout for 3 weeks, and can be renewed two times for additional 3 week checkout periods.
+DVDs and games check out for 1 week, and can be renewed twice for additional 1 week checkout periods.

 The Reserve Collection ensures that required readings for classes are always available to students.
 You can look them up by your instructor’s name, or by item, and bring the call number to the circulation desk.
 Reserves are available for two-hour in-library use.